WHAT TO KNOW ABOUT SELLING AN ACCOUNTING PRACTICE

 - How valuable are your key local staff to success?

-- Getting your business ready for sale often takes two years or more.
-Are you prepared to:
+Additionally, getting your business ready for a buyer often takes two years or more.
+Consider if you are prepared to:

 - Consider tax implications